Lute Lending Library

-The library provides access to electronic, print, and video reserve materials for use in coursework.
-For questions or assistance with library reserves, please call 253-535-7175 or e-mail firstname.lastname@example.org.
+The library can scan materials that would normally be reserve materials for use in coursework.
+For questions or assistance with library reserves, please call 253-535-7501 or e-mail email@example.com.

 Submit your request online, upload files, request that library items be pulled for you, or let us know that you will be bringing personal copies of items to the library.

 Copyright and Fair Use